Court case comes back to cloud Bankia recovery plan

-MADRID A long-running court investigation into the flotation and bailout of Bankia (BKIA.MC), which could end with the Spanish bank having to pay 3 billion euros ($3.7 billion) to wiped-out shareholders, is coming back to cloud the lender's future.
+MADRID A long-running court investigation into the flotation and bailout of Bankia (BKIA.MC), which could end with the Spanish bank having to pay 3 billion euros (2.4 billion pounds) to wiped-out shareholders, is coming back to cloud the lender's future.

 Once a symbol of Spain's financial crisis, Bankia had evolved into a sign of the country's recovery after returning to profit in 2013.
 The state has begun selling its majority stake.